esteinig/dartQC/README.md

 #### How to use DartQC

-This section provides a brief guide of how to install and use the pipeline components.
-This assumes you are using a Bash shell on a local Unix system or the JCU's HPC (Zodiac).
+This section provides a brief guide of how to install and use DartQC, assuming a Bash shell and Unix.
+If you are using the pipeline on JCU's HPC (Zodiac) please read the relevant sections in [Install DartQC](https://github.com/esteinig/dartQC/blob/master/docs/install.md) and [Task: pbs](https://github.com/esteinig/dartQC/blob/master/docs/task.pbs.md)

 1. [Install DartQC](https://github.com/esteinig/dartQC/blob/master/docs/install.md)
 2. [Task: install](https://github.com/esteinig/dartQC/blob/master/docs/task.install.md)